epishchik/OpenNN/README.md

 2. Alexnet decoder doesn't support bce losses family.
 3. Sometimes combine of dataset/encoder/decoder/loss/optimizer/lr can give bad results, try to combine others.
 4. Custom cross-entropy support only mode when preds have (n, c) shape and labels have (n) shape.
-5. Not all option in transform.yaml and config.yaml are required.
+5. Not all options in transform.yaml and config.yaml are required.
 6. Mean and std in datasets section must be used in transform.yaml, for example [mean=[0.2859], std=[0.3530]] -> normalize: [[0.2859], [0.3530]]

 ### Encoders <a name="encoders"></a>